| Once scientists asked the question and it was not an obvious

 England is warmed by prevailing Westerly winds that pick up the

 ocean's heat, much of which is simply heat retained from the

 summer.
-Yet while a slowdown of the circulation would not be catastrophic, it would still bring serious changes in weather patterns over a large part of the globe, probably including cooling around the North Atlantic.(62a*)
+Yet while a slowdown of the circulation would not be catastrophic, it would still bring troublesome changes in fisheries, sea levels, and weather patterns over a large part of the globe, probably including cooling around the North Atlantic.(62a*)

 concluded in 2007 that there would be a gradual change which might affect fisheries, but a rapid and dramatic shift of the ocean circulation